 The vibrant eyeshadow

-For this look, the main focus in on the eyes, inspired by the vibrant eyeshadow that personalities such as Agnetha Fältskog and Debbie Harry used to wear back in the 70’s, get inspired and try an intense color on your eyelids, keep it simple by picking one single color as your base and maybe having a darker shade to create depth.
+For this look, the main focus is on the eyes, inspired by the vibrant eyeshadow that personalities such as Agnetha Fältskog and Debbie Harry used to wear back in the ’70s, get inspired and try an intense color on your eyelids, keep it simple by picking one single color as your base and maybe having a darker shade to create depth.

 For this step, I like to use eyeliners or creams eyeshadows because they are super easy to apply, blend and they stay much longer.
 If they tend to crease over your eyes, you can always set the creams or eyeliners by applying a little bit of a regular eyeshadow after.

 My favorite eyeshadow creams are either the Chanel Ombre LongWear Cream Eyeshadows or the Longe-Wear Shadow Sticks from Bobbi Brown.
 The perfect blending eyeliners for this are the Artist Color Pencils from Makeup Forever.

 Here are some tips on how to do it:

-2 – Apply the cream or liner of your preference on your eyelids as if you where applying a regular eyeshadow.
+2 – Apply the cream or liner of your preference on your eyelids as if you were applying a regular eyeshadow.

 3 – Use a blending brush to soften and smooth out the color by going up towards your brow tale and over your crease.